 |

 Tahoe 2006 Polar Bear Swim March 4, 2006

 The mid-winter Polar Bear swim is one of the most popular North Tahoe Snow Festival events.
 This year was no exception.
-A large crowd showed up at
+A large crowd showed up at Garwoods Restaurant today to watch 20 intrepid souls (men &

-Garwoods Restaurant today to watch 20 intrepid souls (men & women) swim 100 yards out and back again in the frigid waters of Lake Tahoe.
+women) swim 100 yards out and back again in the frigid waters of Lake Tahoe.

-A cold breeze chilled the crowd as we waited for the daring
+A cold breeze chilled the crowd as we waited for the daring swimmers to arrive.
+An officer aboard the Coast Guard patrol boat that

-swimmers to arrive.
-An officer aboard the Coast Guard patrol boat that was on safety duty announced that the water temperature was 37.9 degrees (2 degrees colder than last year).
-The information gave everyone the
+was on safety duty announced that the water temperature was 37.9 degrees (2 degrees colder than last year).
+The information gave everyone the shivers.

-shivers.
 The women swim first, while the men wait for their turn.

 Standing on the snowy beach, in a stiff wind, wearing nothing but a bathing suit tested the determination of the guys, but no one chickened out.
-Too
+Too much peer pressure at that point.

-History: The first person to swim across Lake Tahoe, the largest Alpine lake in the United States, was Myrtle Huddleston, who accomplished the feat in August 1931.
-Her story
+person to swim across Lake Tahoe, the largest Alpine lake in the United States, was Myrtle Huddleston, who accomplished the feat in August 1931.
+Her story will be covered in a Tahoe Nugget this summer.
+The current

-will be covered in a Tahoe Nugget this summer.
-The current record for swimming the length of Lake Tahoe is held by Ken Harmon, who swam from Camp Richardson (south shore) to Incline Village (north shore) in a time
+record for swimming the length of Lake Tahoe is held by Ken Harmon, who swam from Camp Richardson (south shore) to Incline Village (north shore) in a time of 11 hours, 23 minutes, 5 seconds, a 22-mile excursion that

-of 11 hours, 23 minutes, 5 seconds, a 22-mile excursion that marked the longest possible route across Lake Tahoe, according to the U.S. Coast Guard.
-Harmon, a 45-year old from Danville, California, did the swim in
+marked the longest possible route across Lake Tahoe, according to the U.S. Coast Guard.
+Harmon, a 45-year old from Danville, California, did the swim in August 2005 to help raise money for a new community pool in

 Photo #1: Women enter the water.
 Photo #2: Women swim beyond pier to turn-around point.
 Coast Guard is prepared to rescue.

-Photo #3: One male swimmer gave a helping hand to several of the exhausted women swimmers.
+Photo #3: One male swimmer gave a helping hand to several of the

+exhausted women swimmers.
 Photo #4: Start of men's race.
 Photo #5: In typical Tahoe fashion, one contestant wore a duct tape swimsuit.
+Photo #6: This guy arrived late and swam by himself, doing the

+|